telvarost/TelsDrinks-StationAPI/README.md

 ## Tels Drinks

+This mod adds apples as a rare drop from season forest oak leaves and as a super rare drop from normal forest oak leaves.
+* Look for the green grass!
+* Apples are used to make apple cider and hot cider.

+This mod also adds cocoa as a rare drop from rainforest oak leaves.
+* Look for ferns on top really green grass!
+* Cocoa is used in the brewing of many of the mods signature drinks <3

 How the mod works:
 * Kettles are heated by placing lava, fire, or a lit furnace below them.
 * When kettles are heated the hot variant of a drink is given.